 New Zealand 🇳🇿

 Names will not be approved if they might “cause offence to a reasonable person” but somehow names such as Violence and Benson / Hedges (twins) were given the big thumbs up.

-My poor ma is cursed.
+My poor ma, bless her sole, is cursed.

 She knows the pain that lackadaisical naming can bring.